 ABBA The Museum

 Sweden is home to the famous pop group ABBA internationally known for their hits like ‘Dancing Queen’, Summernight City’ and ‘Knowing me, Knowing you’ , ‘ Mama Mia’ among many others.
 One of the parties which was arranged for us during the TBEX Conference was at the ABBA Museum.

 Located on the island of Djurgården the ABBA Museum displays the band’s stage clothes, artefacts, concert footage, interviews and more.
 A great place to dance and sing to your favourite ABBA tunes.

-TBEX opening party was held at the Vasa Museum, one of the most visited museums in Scandinavia.
+TBEX opening party was held at the Vasa Museum, one of the most visited museums in Scandinavia and one of the highlights of Stockholm.
 The Vasa was one of the most powerful warships in the Baltic in the 17th century.